telehash/telehash.github.io/v3/channels/box.md

 BODY: id1, id2, id3
 ```

-The BODY is the list of binary 64-bit box IDs with messages waiting, only 120 IDs are included per message and any additional are sent in the next message on the channel, ending the channel with the last one.
+The BODY is the list of binary 8-byte box IDs with messages waiting, only up to 120 IDs are included per message and any additional are sent in the next message on the channel, ending the channel with the last one.

-No additional data is returned (such as size of each box, timestamps, or sorting) in order to minimize the metadata the sender is required to maintain.
+No additional data is returned (such as size of each box, timestamps, original hashname, or sorting) in order to minimize the metadata the sender is required to maintain.

 ## Sending - `outbox`